 Rosuvastatin (BCRP substrate)

-Ticagrelor has been shown to increase rosuvastatin concentrations, which may result in increased risk of myopathy, including rhabdomyolysis.
+Ticagrelor has been shown to increase rosuvastatin Cmax by approximately 2.5-fold and AUC by approximately 2.4-fold, which may result in increased risk of myopathy, including rhabdomyolysis.
 Consideration should be given to the benefits of prevention of major adverse cardiovascular events by use of rosuvastatin versus the risks with increased rosuvastatin plasma concentrations.

 Oral contraceptives